 What classes are currently eligible for concurrent credit?

-Currently, Juniors and Seniors at Christian Academy can receive college credit for the following courses:
+Currently, all high school students at Christian Academy can receive college credit for the following courses:

 Will more classes be added to the concurrent credit program?